Home » Automobile engg » Types of Car Jacks & Their Uses Explained with Pictures [PDF]

 2. Place and Raise the Jack

-Now, use car jacks, make sure that they have enough weight capacity for your vehicle.
+Now, use car jacks, and make sure that they have enough weight capacity for your vehicle.
 If you have a mechanical-type car jack, insert the rod and crank, raising the jack until it connects the lift point of the car.
-But, if you have a hydraulic type car jack, place the handle in the body of the jack and lightly pump the handle to lift the jack until it contacts the car frame.

 3. Place the Jack Stands

 Place the jack stand on the underside of the car frame where the jack is placed.
-When using a jack stand, place it under the jacking point, adjust the height of the stand and use a pin or screw to lock it in place according to the instructions.
+When using a jack stand, place it under the jacking point, adjust the height of the stand, and use a pin or screw to lock it in place according to the instructions.
 Once the jack stand is placed, slowly lower the car to rest on the stand.

 4. Lower the Car